Tax Planning Ideas and Tax Updates

 Sources of Temporary Income Increases That Could Subject You to IRMAA

-While avoiding having to pay IRMAA is not always possible for higher-income retirees, there are some common one-off situations that can bump up your income for a year to be aware of and consider in advance.
+While avoiding having to pay IRMAA is not always possible for higher-income retirees, some common one-off situations can bump up your income for a year to be aware of and consider in advance.
 These include:

 Selling a home